bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 | Operability      | Good, a bit higher learning curve                                                    | Good, easy to use and operate                                        |
 | Ecosystem        | Thriving community and more hosting providers                                        | Large install base                                                   |

-It's year 2023, and choosing between Postgres and MySQL is still hard and often causes [heated debate](https://news.ycombinator.com/item?id=35906604).
+Choosing between Postgres and MySQL is still hard and often causes [heated debate](https://news.ycombinator.com/item?id=35906604).
 ![hn](/content/blog/postgres-vs-mysql/hn.webp)

 Overall, Postgres has more features, a more thriving community and ecosystem.
 While MySQL has an easier learning curve and a larger user base.